bubba-94/Chas-Academy-SUVx24/Course 4(Development in Embedded Systems)/C++/Course Exam/Testexam.md

 ### 1. Real-Time Operating Systems (RTOS)

 * a) What is a Real-Time Operating System (RTOS)?
+    Is a system that relies on time critical executions.

 * b) Why is an RTOS preferred in embedded systems over a general-purpose OS?
+    Because an embedded system designed to work and execute
 ---

 ### 2. RTOS Task Management